-- 1 A register will be provided for those persons wanting to make a statement to enter their name.
-Persons will be requested to come forward in the order in which they are registered, and to give their name and address. - 2 Public statement time will be limited to two (2) minutes per member of the public. - 3 Members of the public are encouraged to keep their statements brief to enable everyone who desires to make a statement to have the opportunity to do so. - 4 Public statement time is declared closed following the expiration of the allocated time period, or earlier than such time where there are no further statements. - 5 Statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - 6 Where an elected member is of the opinion that a member of the public is making a statement at a Briefing session, that is not relevant to a matter listed on the draft agenda, they may bring it to the attention of the meeting. - 7 Statements will be summarised and included in the notes of the Briefing Session. - 8 It is not intended that public statement time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information (FOI) Act 1992.
+- A register will be provided for those persons wanting to make a statement to enter their name.
+Persons will be requested to come forward in the order in which they are registered, and to give their name and address. - 2 Public statement time will be limited to two (2) minutes per member of the public. - Members of the public are encouraged to keep their statements brief to enable everyone who desires to make a statement to have the opportunity to do so. - 4 Public statement time is declared closed following the expiration of the allocated time period, or earlier than such time where there are no further statements. - 5 Statements are to be directed to the Presiding Member and are to be made politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - Where an elected member is of the opinion that a member of the public is making a statement at a Council meeting, that is not relevant to the operations of the City of Joondalup, they may bring it to the attention of the meeting. - 7 Statements will be summarised and included in the minutes of the Council meeting. - It is not intended that public statement time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information (FOI) Act 1992.
 The CEO will advise the member of the public that the information may be sought in accordance with the FOI Act 1992.